codehsbooks/apjava/Basic-Java/if-statements.md

 }
 ```

 Recall that the modulus operator `%` returns the **remainder** after a division.
 For example, let's say the user enters the number 5. *5%2* is equal to 1.
 Thus, the code within the `else` segment will run.
-It tells us that the number is odd.
+It rightly tells us that the number is odd.

 ## Logical Operators in Boolean Expressions

 In the previous examples, we have been using comparison operators in our boolean expressions.
 We will now write a program which combines the usage of comparison operators with logical operators.
-This program will check to see if someone's numerical grade is a B.
+This program will determine a user's letter grade.

 ```
+public class DetermineLetterGrade extends ConsoleProgram {
+    public void run()
+    {
-var grade = readInt("What grade did you get? ");
+        int grade = readInt("What grade did you get? ");
-if (grade >= 80 && grade < 90) {
-    grade = "You got a B!";
+        if (grade > 89) //90 or above is an A
-} else {
+        {
-    grade = "You did not get a B.";
+            System.out.println("You got an A!
+Great job!");
         }
-println(grade);
+        else if (grade > 79 && grade < 90) //80 - 89 is a B
+        {
+            System.out.println("You got an B.");
+        }
+        else if (grade > 69 && grade < 80) //70 - 79 is a C
+        {
+            System.out.println("You got a C.");
+        }
+        else if (grade > 59 && grade < 70) //60 - 69 is a D
+        {
+            System.out.println("You got a D.");
+        }
+        else //Anything else is a F. Below 60.
+        {
+            System.out.println("Oh no!
+You failed.");
+        }
+    }
+}
 ```